-This manuscript is not a response, reflection or reaction to the mass shooting in Christchurch, New Zealand on March 15, 2019; it is a theoretical piece to promote critical thought, inquiry and understanding.
-The author wishes to offer deepest condolences to the families of the victims and to the people of New Zealand.
+This is a theoretical piece to promote critical thought, inquiry and understanding about alienation and the Internet in a digital age.
+The author wishes to offer deepest condolences to the families of the victims of the events of March 15, 2019 in Christchurch and to the people of New Zealand.